 If you were to break it down hours spent, even at minimum wage, you'd probably have to spend a couple thousand dollars for all that work and experience.
 And architects and engineers (or even carpenters) do not work for anywhere near minimum wage!

 Or think about how much YOUR time is worth for you.
 If something saves you 10 hours of your own time, what is that worth to you?
 What if it saves you 100 hours of research and planning, or 500 hours?
-Even if you value your time as low as possible (again, minumum wage), that figure adds up pretty quickly, doesn’t it?
+Even if you value your time as low as possible (again, minimum wage), that figure adds up pretty quickly, doesn't it?